Giangiui/dagonstar/docs/documentation.md

 ## Dry

-If you want more information about execution of every single code you can set dry variable.
+If you want more information about the execution of each task, you can set `dry` variable.

 ```python
 workflow.set_dry(False)